These are one of the few fruits native to North America.

 Miracle Food for Your Brain?

-As rats age, they forget how to find their way through mazes that they previously had learned to navigate.
+As rats age, they forget how to find their way through mazes that they before had learned to navigate.

 The rats' balance, coordination, and running speed also improved.